 Did you know the harsh reality about your website is that 97-99% of the people that visit you online will leave without ever buying a single thing?
-Before a prospect converts to a customer, they will google, visit websites, read reviews, ask for recommendations and check hashtags to see what others are saying on social media.
+Before a prospect converts to a customer, they will google, visit websites, watch YouTube videos, read reviews, ask for recommendations and check hashtags to see what others are saying on social media.

 The internet has empowered the buyer and changed the marketing rules.
 Unlike the pre-google days where we mainly relied on what the company told us about their products, today the 21st-century customer is well informed, and the buyer's journey begins online.
-Your potential customer will go through various digital touchpoints before making a decision, and it's up to companies to provide educational content that helps their prospective buyer make an informed choice and convert to a customer.
+Your potential customer will go through various digital touchpoints before making a decision, and it's up to companies to provide educational multimedia content that helps their prospective buyer make an informed choice and convert to a customer.

 The digital word is a dynamic ever-changing landscape and companies that resist trends and neglect innovation are headed for trouble.
 Take Toys 'R' Us for example, a once thriving company now in trouble after failing to keep up with customer trends and e-commerce.
 I remember seeing a big branch in Koblenz, Germany and can't help but wonder how this company spiraled into such a crisis.
 An aspect of digital marketing is monitoring industry trends and competition, as well as swiftly adapting to change.
 One example of changing trends is with the distribution of content.
-With more people using mobile phones, podcasting has become a content marketing strategy not to be ignored.
+With more people using mobile phones, podcasting and video have become content marketing strategies not to be ignored.
 Instead of text-only blog posts, why not integrate multi-media like audio or Facebook LIVE video to reach new audiences and give your customers options to consume content?